souradip-swipecare/souradip-marksheet-extract-ocr-python/README.md

 ```

 ---
+## PDF Processing Logic

+When you upload a PDF:

+- **If the PDF contains selectable text** (digital PDF), we extract the text directly for faster and more accurate results.
+- **If the PDF is image-based** (scanned or photographed), we convert each page to an image and run OCR (Optical Character Recognition) to extract the text.

+This ensures the best possible extraction quality and speed for both digital and scanned PDFs.

 ## Multi-Pass OCR (How It Works)

-We run Tesseract OCR **17 times in PARALLEL** with different image preprocessing techniques and pick the best result.
+We run Tesseract OCR **5 times in PARALLEL** with different image preprocessing techniques and pick the best result.
 This handles various image qualities, lighting, and backgrounds.

 ### Parallel Processing (8 Workers)

-All 17 OCR passes run **simultaneously** using Python's `ThreadPoolExecutor` with 4 workers:
+All 5 OCR passes run **simultaneously** using Python's `ThreadPoolExecutor` with 4 workers:

 ```
 BEFORE (Sequential):
-Pass 1 → Pass 2 → Pass 3 → ... → Pass 17
+Pass 1 → Pass 2 → Pass 3 → ... → Pass 5
 [============= 15 seconds =============]

 AFTER (Parallel with 8 workers):